ChrisPikul510/ruined/README.md

 import Button from 'ruined/button'; //Individual
 ```

-Once you've imported the one's you want, using them is also dead simple (hence the point of this).
-Need an form submit button with an svg icon and async status?
+Once you've imported the ones you want, using them is also dead simple (hence the point of this).
+Need a form submit button with an svg icon and async status?
 ```
 <Button type='submit' status={asyncStatusPropert} onClick={this.submit}>Submit</Button>
 ```